Toe socks for running? Yes, you read that right. If the thought is strange to you, you’re not alone.

 These wildly colored and patterned socks are 5 or 6 in a pack, so they’re not only bright, they’re affordable too.

 To be honest, they may not be the best toe socks for running in summer.
-They’re made mostly of cotton, which is quite thick and may cause your feet to overheat in the warmer months.
+They’re made mostly of cotton, which is quite thick and may cause your feet to overheat.

 They would, however, make a great pair of winter socks.
 Your feet will stay warm, breathable, and stylish all at the same time.